api-platform/esa/packages/ld/README.md

-# Linked Data
+# @api-platform/ld

-Rich JSON formats like JSON-LD use IRIs to reference embeded data.
-This library fetches the wanted URIs automatically.
+Rich JSON formats such as JSON-LD use IRIs to reference embeded data.
+This library fetches the wanted *Linked Data* automatically.

 I have an API referencing books and their authors, `GET /books/1` returns: